Targon (SN4) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Targon Historical Price

-According to the latest data gathered on Targon live price page, the current price of Targon is 28.9USD.
-The circulating supply of Targon(SN4) is 1.27M SN4 , giving it a market capitalization of $36.65M.
+According to the latest data gathered on Targon live price page, the current price of Targon is 28.23USD.
+The circulating supply of Targon(SN4) is 1.27M SN4 , giving it a market capitalization of $35.93M.

 - 30 Days0.00%$ --$ 38.2550$ 27.1160